opensearch-project/data-prepper/data-prepper-plugins/aggregate-processor/README.md

       ```

 ### <a name="histogram"></a>
 * `histogram`: Aggreates events belonging to the same group and generate a new event with values of the identification keys and histogram of the aggregated events based on a configured `key`.
 The histogram contains the number of events, sum, buckets, bucket counts, and optionally min and max of the values corresponding to the `key`.
-All eents that make up the combined Event will be dropped.
+All events that make up the combined Event will be dropped.
     * It supports the following config options
        * `key`: name of the field in the events for which histogram needs to be generated
        * `generated_key_prefix`: key prefix to be used for all the fields created in the aggregated event.
 This allows the user to make sure that the names of the histogram event does not conflict with the field names in the event